paracrawl/keops/evaluators.md

 __Mouse__

 Click on each translation in the desired order to set that ranking.

 __Keyboard__

-    Tap the numbers of the keyboard to order the translations.
-When you tap the first number, the first sentence will be assigned to that position.
+Press the numbers of the keyboard to order the translations.
+When you Press the first number, the first sentence will be assigned to that position.

 Then, you will automatically jump to the next translation.
-Keep on tapping numbers to assign a position to every translation.
+Keep on Pressing numbers to assign a position to every translation.

 If you ever need to move to a translation manually, use the + and - keys.
 Press Enter to save the ranking and go to the next sentence.

 Alternatively, type the sentence position in the field on its left.

 Label filtering is not available in this mode, since labels are not used.